 What Do I Do If I Have a Respiratory Illness?

-- Talk with your doctor about what over-the-counter medicines to use for a respiratory infection.
+- Talk with your doctor about your symptoms.
+Ask if you can take over-the-counter medicines to reduce some of your symptoms.

-- Keep your quick-relief medicine with you at all times to treat asthma symptoms.
+- Keep your quick-relief asthma medicine with you at all times to treat asthma symptoms.

 - Call 911 immediately if you have any of these danger signs: